 As shown in Fig. \ref{Bayeslr} (a)-(b), the test accuracies of different methods converge towards similar values in the end.
-However, the AEGD method exhibits significant fluctuations and larger standard errors, with notably lower test accuracy for the dataset ``Image''.
-Despite testing various learning rates for the AEGD method ($\rm lr = 0.1, 0.01, 0.001, 10^{-4}$), we observed that they produced similar performances.
-Remarkably, the ImEQ and EVI-Im methods demonstrate slightly higher log-likelihoods with lower CPU time.
+However, AEGD method exhibits significant fluctuations and larger standard errors, with notably lower test accuracy for the dataset ``Image''.
+Despite testing various learning rates for AEGD method ($\rm lr = 0.1, 0.01, 0.001, 10^{-4}$), we observed that they produced similar performance.
+Remarkably, ImEQ and EVI-Im methods demonstrate slightly higher log-likelihoods with lower CPU time.
 These methods also exhibit the smallest standard errors and fluctuations among the five methods, which may be attributed to the two-layer loop structure in both ImEQ and EVI-Im.
-Notably, the ImEQ method shows a slight advantage over EVI-Im, achieving nearly the same log-likelihood with less CPU time.
-This is consistent with the results from the toy examples, where the ImEQ method outperforms EVI-Im when the particle number $N\geq 100$.
+Notably, ImEQ method shows a slight advantage over EVI-Im, achieving nearly the same log-likelihood with less CPU time.
+This is consistent with the results from the toy examples, where ImEQ method outperforms EVI-Im when the particle number $N\geq 100$.

 We then consider a large dataset ``Covertype'' \cite{wang2019stein}, which contains 581,012 data entries and 54 features.
 The prior of the unknown regression coefficients is also $p(\bm \omega) = N(\bm \omega; \mathbf{0}, \alpha \mathbf{I})$ with $\alpha = 1$.
 Due to the large dataset size, the computation of log-likelihood $\nabla \ln \rho^*$ is expensive.
 Therefore, as noted in Ref. \cite{wang2021particle}, we randomly sample a batch of data to estimate a stochastic approximation of $\nabla \ln \rho^*$, and thus, the algorithms do not need to achieve the exact local optimality in each iteration.
-As before, for the ImEQ and EVI-Im methods, we use the AdaGrad algorithm with learning rate of $\rm lr = 0.1$ to minimize the functional in the inner loop.
-And we set the maximum number of iterations for the inner loop to be 100.
-We also compare the ImEQ method with EVI-Im, AEGD, the classical AdaGrad and SVGD methods, setting the bandwidth to $h=0.05$.
-Other parameters are the same as those mentioned before.
+As before, for ImEQ and EVI-Im methods, we use the AdaGrad algorithm with learning rate $\rm lr = 0.1$ to minimize the functional in the inner loop, and we set the maximum number of iterations for the inner loop to 100.
+We also compare ImEQ method with EVI-Im, AEGD, the classical AdaGrad and SVGD methods, setting the bandwidth to $h=0.05$.
+All other parameters are as specified above.
 For each method, we conducted a total of 20 simulations, with the data randomly partitioned into training (80$\%$) and testing (20$\%$) sets in each simulation.